 As the City notes in its motion, the Global Retiree Settlement sought to ensure that payment of GRS Pension Claims would be made at a specified level and that to achieve this level, the State and the DIA Funding Parties would need to contribute \$816 million to the City.
 This Grand Bargain was contingent on the confirmation of the Plan and the implementation of the Global Retiree Settlement, which relies on ASF Recoupment.
-The ASF Recoupment program struck a balance between opposing objectives to (1) avoid the imposition of even greater pension cuts for those who either did not participate or participated minimally in the ASF program; and (2) minimize, to the extent reasonable given the City's financial insolvency and inability to fully fund the GRS Defined Pension Benefit Plan, the effect of recoupment on the pensions and income of those who had participated in the ASF program.
-As the Bankruptcy Court noted, ASF Recoupment is an "integral component of the City's [Global Retiree Settlement]," without which the City would have been forced to reduce all GRS pensions by 13% rather than 4.5%.
-Perhaps appellant would prefer to turn back the clock and be offered a chance to vote on a Plan that included an across-the-board 13% reduction in pensions, as it would (1) reduce appellant's pension reduction from 20% to 13%, see Appellant's Reply Br. at 10; and (2) addresses his concern that GRS members who participated in the ASF program are treated less favorably than those who did not do so.
-The bottom line, however, is that any change to the way diverted funds are collected through ASF Recoupment would result in a "wholesale annihilation" of the Global Retiree Settlement and, consequently, the entire Plan.
+The ASF Recoupment program struck a balance between opposing objectives to (1) avoid the imposition of even greater pension cuts for those who either did not participate or participated minimally in the ASF program; and (2) minimize, to the extent reasonable given the City's financial insolvency and inability to fully fund GRS Pension Claims, the effect of recoupment on the pensions and income of those who had participated in the ASF program.
+As the Bankruptcy Court noted, ASF Recoupment is an "integral component of the City's [Global Retiree Settlement]," without which the City would have been forced to reduce all GRS pensions by 13% rather than by 4.5%.
+Confirmation Order at 61, 95.

-By jeopardizing the \$190 million in savings from ASF Recoupment, the City argues that it may be forced to provide sufficient funding to "(a) make up the shortfall caused by the loss of the approximately \$200 million in ASF Recoupment proceeds and \$816 million in Outside

-Funding and (b) satisfy its prepetition pension or retiree healthcare obligations in full," which would leave the City with insufficient funds to pay for the Reinvestment Initiatives and the numerous other settlements and distributions under the Plan.
+By jeopardizing the \$190 million in savings from ASF Recoupment, the City argues that it may be forced to provide sufficient funding to "(a) make up the shortfall caused by the loss of the approximately \$200 million in ASF Recoupment proceeds and \$816 million in Outside Funding and (b) satisfy its prepetition pension or retiree healthcare obligations in full," which would leave the City with insufficient funds to pay for Reinvestment Initiatives and numerous other settlements and distributions under the Plan.
 Appellee's Mot. at 40.
 In a Plan described by Martha E.M.
-Kopacz, the court-appointed independent feasibility expert, as having "little space remaining on the continuum of reasonableness," where "[i]t is not realistic or prudent to believe that the City could take on any additional plan obligations and remain within the continuum . . . necessary to establish feasibility," it is simply unrealistic to credit appellant's claim that his requested relief would not hinder the success of the Plan.
+Kopacz, the court-appointed independent feasibility expert, as having "little space remaining on the continuum of reasonableness," where "[i]t is not realistic or prudent to believe that the City could take on any additional plan obligations and remain within the continuum . . . necessary to establish feasibility," it is simply unrealistic to credit appellant's claim that eliminating ASF Recoupment would not hinder the success of the Plan.
 Tr. of 11/7/2014 Hr'g at 54:13-14.
-Undoing the Plan and making the City "give it another shot" is not possible.
+Undoing the Plan and making the City "give it another shot" without ASF Recoupment is not possible.9 justifiably relied on the Plan.

-Further, reversing the Plan would negatively affect countless third parties who have justifiably relied on the Plan.
 Equitable mootness has particular force when "[r]eversal of the Confirmation Order . . . would require the invalidation of thousands of good-faith transfers made pursuant to the Plan," In re Eagle-Picher Indus., Inc., 172 F.3d 48 (6th Cir.
 1998), and "unraveling the plan 'would work incalculable inequity to many thousands of innocent third parties who have extended credit, settled claims, relinquished collateral and transferred or acquired property in legitimate reliance on the unstayed order of confirmation," In re United Producers, Inc., 526 F.3d at 951 (quoting In re Public Serv.
 Co., 963 F.2d 469, 475 (1st Cir.
 1992)).
 This reliance interest is heightened when, as here, the plan "reflects a highly integrated settlement among various constituencies."
-HNRC Dissolution, Co., No. Civ.A.04-158 HRW, 2005 WL 1972592, at \9 (E.D.
+HNRC Dissolution, Co., No. Civ.A.04-158 HRW, 2005 WL 1972592, at 9 (E.D.
 Ky.
 Aug.
 16, 2005).